CASA-Goes-Lab/PSU-MDESops/DESops/random_DFA/regal_readme.txt

 regal is a c++ program, requires local compilation
-    (Or I can try compiling a version of windows/mac/linux)

 For now, need to install regal and its prerequisites, and then compile the executable used to generate random DFA's.